-- Do not take this drug if you have a very bad infection, low oxygen, or a lot of fluid loss (dehydration).
+- Do not give this drug to your child if your child has a very bad infection, low oxygen, or a lot of fluid loss.

 - It is used to lower blood sugar in patients with high blood sugar (diabetes).

-- If you are pregnant or may be pregnant.
-Do not take this drug if you are in the second or third trimester of pregnancy.
+- Do not give this drug to your child if your child is in the second or third trimester of pregnancy.